dcellison/phi/markdown/rules.md

 # rules

-* plath focuses on soft sounds
+* phi focuses on soft sounds
   * like wind or water
   * emphasis on unvoiced sounds
+  * "whushea" is phi for "wind"
 * written in lower case
 * all words
   * start with consonant